tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Consensus is achieved when all non-faulty agents agree on a prescribed fact.

-There is a host of formal requirements to which a consensus protocol may adhere, including:
+A consensus protocol may adhere to a host of formal requirements, including:

 - **Agreement** - where all correct processes agree on the same fact.
 - **Weak Validity** - where, for all correct processes, the output must be the input for some correct process.
 - **Strong Validity** - where, if all correct processes receive the same input value, they must all output that value.
-- **Termination** - all processes must eventually decide on an output value [[2]].
+- **Termination** - where all processes must eventually decide on an output value [[2]].

 #### Binary Consensus